What is Avery Parents for Racial Equity?

 We usually meet once a month in the Avery library.
 Some of us do book studies together - diving into issues involving race and education.
-We are separate from the PTO, but keep in close contact.
-We collaborate with racial equity parent groups at all elementary schools in the Webster Groves School District.
+We are PTO-affiliated and collaborate with racial equity parent groups at all elementary schools in the Webster Groves School District.

 We strive to build awareness, solutions, and leadership for racial justice -- the systemic fair treatment of people of all races.
 We will generate transformative ideas, information and experiences/resources to produce equitable opportunities and better futures for all children and families at Avery and beyond.

 We hope to be a school and community where all children are supported in their journey toward personal and academic success; where all families feel welcome in all aspects of school and community; where teachers and staff receive training, encouragement and support to overcome generations of systemic racism in education; and where race no longer is a statistical predictor of educational success or social involvement.